nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

 ### 🚀 Configuration for Keycloak Integration

-To take full advantage of the various endpoints provided by **Feijuca.Auth.Api**, a quick configuration is required to input details about your Keycloak realm.
-These configurations are crucial because they allow **Feijuca.Auth.Api** to authenticate and retrieve permission tokens to manage users, groups, roles, and much more.
+To take full advantage of the various endpoints provided by **Feijuca.Auth.Api**, a quick configuration is required to store details about the [Previously created client](/Feijuca.Auth/docs/keycloakMandatoryConfigs.html).
+These configurations are crucial.
+They allow **Feijuca.Auth.Api** to authenticate and retrieve permission tokens to manage the realms.

 ---

 ### Configuration - General overview

-**Feijuca.Auth.Api** needs some information about the realm you created in **Keycloak** in the previous step.

-To store this realm information, we chose **MongoDB** as the data repository, given its flexibility and ease of configuration.
+To use Feijuca.Auth.Api a quickly configuration is required.
+Basically Feijuca needs authenticate with keycloak every request that you do to generate a jwt token.
+With this token, Feijuca.Auth.Api will be authenticated with your keycloak realm and will be possible do actions related to the realms.
+Feijuca needs a connection string to store the client id and secret related to the client that you [created](/Feijuca.Auth/docs/keycloakMandatoryConfigs.html).  .

+#### 🛠️ Step 1: Creating a mongodb instance to store data related to the master realm created
-💡 **It is important to remember that this instance belongs to you** — we only expect you to define the connection string. **Feijuca.Auth.Api** only uses the data provided to authenticate with Keycloak. 🔐
+💡 **It is important to remember that this instance belongs to you** — we only expect you to define the connection string. **Feijuca.Auth.Api** only uses the data provided to authenticate with Keycloak.

-### Contributing with a Different Database

-However, if you want to extend the project and use a different database, feel free to open a **[Pull Request](https://github.com/coderaw-io/Feijuca.Auth/pulls)** to contribute your custom solution! 🚀

----

-### ⚙️ Step 1: Setting up mongoDB connection string

-The first configuration you need to provide is the **MongoDB connection string**.
-This will enable you to store and manage the Keycloak realm settings.
+The connection string you provide allows Feijuca.Auth.Api to securely authenticate with Keycloak, but we store the data into your db provided by a connectionstring.
+All client data is saved directly in your own database.

+To store the data related to the created client previosly we chose **MongoDB** as the data repository, given its flexibility and ease of configuration.
 > **Tip**: If you don't have a MongoDB instance set up, you can create a free mongoDB server on [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).
+> **Wanna change it to your scenario and add support to a new db?**: Feel free to open a **[Pull Request](https://github.com/coderaw-io/Feijuca.Auth/pulls)** to contribute your custom solution! 🚀

 ---
-### 🐳 Step 2: Running Feijuca.Auth.Api with Docker
+#### 🐳 Step 2: Running Feijuca.Auth.Api with Docker

 Once your MongoDB instance is ready, you can run **Feijuca.Auth.Api** using Docker.
 You need to pass the MongoDB connection string as an environment variable to ensure the API can communicate with the database.